Leveraging Lesson Plan Templates to Improve Teaching Skills

 Project-Based Learning (PBL) Template:

-• Features: Structured for guiding students through long-term projects and investigations.
+• Features: Structured to guide students through long-term projects and investigations.

 • Benefits: Encourages critical thinking, problem-solving, and collaboration.